40 brainstorming techniques to unlock great ideas as a group

 An important part of the ideation process is giving your team permission to be silly and bring ideas to the table without fear of judgement or inhibitions.
 Empowering your team to be creative without limiting themselves can massively affect the effectiveness of your brainstorming and so it’s worth spending time to unblock your participants early.

-Forced connections is a great brainstorming tool to enable creative thinking and create an opportunity for fun and laughter too.
 Assemble a collection of random objects or images and invite participants to choose two or more items and brainstorm how they might be used together or connected in some way.
-Encourage out of the box thinking and unusual ideas by bringing a collection of odd items to the table and you’ll be surprised at all the ideas your team can generate!
+Encourage out-of-the-box thinking and unusual ideas by bringing a collection of odd items to the table and you’ll be surprised at all the ideas your team can generate!

 Visual brainstorming is a great way of helping your teams out of creative roadblocks and encouraging fresh ideas.
 When words fail, images can enliven, invigorate and inspire your idea generation process.
 In this section, we’ll look at some great brainstorming techniques that focus on drawing or creating visual responses when ideating.
 Let’s take a look!